Key points

 60

-There are actually a range of allowances for accessing your SMSF pension, including:
+There are actually a range of happenings that can allow you access to your super or see your SMSF begin paying a pension, including:

-• Reaching your preservation age and starting a transition to retirement pension
+• Reaching your preservation age and retiring or starting a transition to retirement

-• Reaching 65 years old, even if you haven’t retired
+• Reaching 65 years old, even without retiring

 • Permanent physical or mental incapacity